How The 1997 'NESticle' Emulator Redefined Retro Gaming

 They've come a long way since, back in the day I could barely get one to work and required sometimes hardware and software hacks as well as the original disks to make them work and were often slower than the console.
 Now they're prepackaged and you can download ISOs and ROMs anywhere.

+Well VGS and Bleem! were released within a few months of each other, so not sure how "it already existed" + Bleem! was x86 Windows whereas VGC was PowerPC mac.

-Emulation enables games to live on (Score:2)
+Emulation enables games to live on (Score:5, Insightful)

+Many games that were fun to play but are no longer available live on because of emulators.

+You can say that again!
+I'm a huge emulation fan!
+I still use ePSXe to play Final Fantasy 7 from time to time, MameUI64 for arcade, Fusion (I think it used to be called Kega?) for SMS/Genesis, ZSNES for SNES and FCEUX for NES.
+I keep going to back to my old favorites:

 Nice trip down memory lane (Score:1)